 What we don’t: At about 32 pounds, it’s a bit on the heavy side.

 The Remedy name has been a staple in Trek’s mountain bike lineup for over a decade.
-From the current offerings, which reach as high as $7,350 for the carbon-everything “9.9,” we can’t help but prefer the price-conscious “7.”
+The current offerings reach as high as $7,500 for the carbon-everything “9.9,” but we can’t help but prefer the price-conscious “7.”
 It’s a real bruiser packing a durable aluminum frame and all-mountain-ready suspension (160mm front and 150mm rear travel).
-Moreover, we give kudos to Trek for equipping it with the reliable and proven RockShox Yari RC fork.
-The budget-friendly Yari shares the same chassis as one of our favorite models—the high-end Lyrik—and is about as stout and consistent as they come.
-So, while the Remedy certainty isn’t light at 32 pounds, it’s one of the more capable mountain bikes at its $3,450 price point.
+Moreover, we give kudos to Trek for equipping it with reliable components like an NX Eagle drivetrain, SRAM Guide T brakes, and RockShox’s stout Gold 35 fork.
+So, while the Remedy certainty isn’t light at about 32 pounds, it’s one of the more capable mountain bikes in its $3,300 price range.

-The Remedy was in the running for our top overall spot above, but it fell a little short of the Ibis in a few key performance areas.
-The Ripley’s shorter travel frame and fork (130mm front and 120mm rear) is more efficient on the climbs yet its larger-diameter 29-inch wheels can still tackle all but the most technical descents.
-And the Ibis comes with a lighter and more responsive carbon frame without a major price hit.
-Having said that, if your riding leans more towards the all-mountain/enduro end of the spectrum and you need a little more travel, the Remedy makes a great one-bike quiver.
-And should you be looking to shed a little weight, the carbon Remedy 9.7 trims away 2 pounds but comes in a bit more at $4,199.
+The Remedy was in the running for our top overall spot above, but it fell a little short of the Yeti SB130 in a few key performance areas.
+The Yeti’s shorter travel frame and fork (150mm front and 130mm rear) is more efficient on the climbs, yet its larger-diameter 29-inch wheels still can tackle most technical descents.
+Having said that, if your riding leans more toward the all-mountain/enduro end of the spectrum and you need a little more travel, the Remedy makes a great one-bike option.
+And should you be looking to shed some weight, the carbon Remedy 9.7 trims away about 3 pounds but comes in quite a bit more at $4,500.

 See the Trek Remedy 7